Install PTP Notifications

 poll_freq_seconds sets how frequently, in seconds the services are checked.

-2. To configure the ptp-notification v2 API in a seperate section, include the following in the notification-override.yaml file.
+2. To configure the ptp-notification v2 API in a separate section, include the following in the notification-override.yaml file.
 Ensure that values are updated to match the configured instance names on your system.

 ptptrackingv2: